 The rules set forth by the Tournament Committee in no way modify or abridge State and Federal Fishing Regulations.
 It is the responsibility of each Captain to know and adhere to these Regulations.

-This Tournament is a Captain’s Choice format, fishing two out of three days. fishing two out of three days.
-Fishing days are May 25, 26 and 27, 2018.
+This Tournament is a Captain’s Choice format, fishing two out of three days.
+Fishing days are May 24, 25 and 26, 2019.
 Lay Day forms must be filled out online at: www.SwansboroBluewater.com prior to 9 AM of the declared Lay Day or dropped off by 9AM at the official weigh station.
 A labeled drop box will be at the scales.
 The form must be signed or submitted by a member of the boat’s crew and must include the boat’s assigned tournament registration number.
 If a boat does not declare a day as a non-fishing Lay Day, the Tournament Committee will automatically count that day as a fishing day.

-In the event the Tournament Committee cancels the tournament, 90% of Level I fee and 100% of Level II, III, IV and V fees will be refunded within sixty (60) days of the cancellation date.
+In the event the Tournament Committee cancels the tournament, 90% of Level I fee and 100% of Level II, III, IV, V and VI fees will be refunded within sixty (60) days of the cancellation date.

 Check-Out.
 No checkout required for Bluewater Tournament boats.
-Any additional or relevant tournament procedures will be announced at the Captain’s Meeting, Thursday, May 24, 2018 at 7 PM at the Jack’s Waterfront Bar in MHC.
+Any additional or relevant tournament procedures will be announced at the Captain’s Meeting, Thursday, May 23, 2019 at 7 PM at the Jack’s Waterfront Bar in Morehead City.

 All Billfish must be reported to the committee boat when hooked, lost, boated, or released.
 Radio frequency VHF channel 74, SSB4146.

 Weigh-In.
-Bluewater Tournament Yellowfin Tuna, Dolphin, Wahoo and Blue Marlin may be weighed-in at Big Rock Landing Weigh Station, Morehead City Waterfront.
-All weighed fish become the property of the Swansboro Rotary Bluewater Tournament.
-Release forms may be turned in at the Big Rock Landing Weigh Station or at the Reporting Stations at Oden’s Dock at Cape Hatteras or The Bridge Tender at Wrightsville Beach.
+Bluewater Tournament Yellowfin Tuna, Dolphin, Wahoo and Blue Marlin may be weighed-in at Big Rock Landing Weigh Station or submitted online.
 Please give tournament boat number to weighmaster to assure accurate accounting records.

-Winners of billfish categories will be determined by points, except Levels III and V. In the event of a tie, the winner will be determined by the first boat to reach the most points.
+Winners of billfish categories will be determined by points, except Levels III, V and VI.
+In the event of a tie, the winner will be determined by the first boat to reach the most points.
 Blue Marlin weighed-in must be a minimum of 400 lbs or 110 inches or a 400 point penalty will be assessed.
 Blue Marlin will be awarded 300 points per release.
 Blue Marlin boated must be weighed-in.
 If meeting minimum length or weight it will be awarded 1 point per pound up to 599.99 lbs and 2 points per pound 600.00 or over pounds.
 All Billfish other than Blue Marlin must be released and will be awarded 75 points per release.
+Level V winner will be the first Blue Marlin reported and boated weighing 500 lbs. or more.
 Winning game fish (wahoo, yellowfin tuna, dolphin) will be determined by weight.
 In the event of a tie, the winner will be determined by the first fish weighed-in.
 Fish must be in fresh, edible condition and fit for human consumption.
 All gamefish must be weighed in the day they are caught.
 Hookup time for gamefish should NOT be reported to Tournament Headquarters.